 Back by popular demand, “Stuck On Art”!

-LS R-7 teams from the middle and high schools will work from 10 am to 1 pm on Saturday, October 13, in the main intersection of Third Street and SW Main Street, to create original artwork on large banners using only black masking tape.
+LSR7 teams from the middle and high schools will work from 10 am to 1 pm on Saturday, October 11, 2020, in the main intersection of Third Street and SW Main Street, to create original artwork on large banners using only black masking tape and cutting tools.
 You won’t want to miss this creative approach to subject matter incorporating design principles such as balance, contrast, emphasis, movement, proportion and variety.
 Superior craftsmanship and technique collide with creative expression in this unique exhibition.

 Funding for this project is supported in part by grants received through the Lee’s Summit Arts Council.